lusis/chef-logstash/README.md

 This is the semi-official 'all-in-one' Logstash cookbook.

 If you are using logstash < 1.2 you might want to use the 0.6.1 branch.
+This cookbook is best for logstash 1.2 and 1.3.

+*Looking for a logstash >= 1.4 cookbook?* See the `logstash_1.4` branch.
+Now with LWRPs, but still in heavy development, so use with caution.

 Requirements
 ============